yatel-bi/webpage/source/contribute.rst

 possibly a work around for the time being.
 There's also a chance that the behavior is expected by design and you can get further clarification on how the product is designed to work.
-Please do a thorough search of Issues before submitting new issues.
+Please do a thorough search of Issues before submitting a new one.
 In many cases you may be seeing a different symptom of a known bug.
 Having duplicate Issue cases wastes time and resources that could be spent on design and coding.
 If you find that your bug has already been reported, you can vote for it to be moved higher in the priority list.